duynguyen-ori75/splaytree/README.md

 ## TODO

-- Support search lower function
 - Compare it with other BST such as AVL tree
-- Support prev, next, first and last operators
+- Support prev and next operators